vippsas/vipps-login-api/vipps-login-api.md

 ##### JSON Web Keys Discovery

-This endpoint returns JSON Web Keys to be used as public keys for verifying OpenID Connect ID Tokens and if enabled, OAuth 2.0 JWT Access Tokens.
+This endpoint returns JSON Web Keys to be used as public keys for verifying OpenID Connect ID Tokens.

 **Request**